AuDigitalHealth/mcv/input/pagecontent/index.md

-> {% include active-development-boilerplate.md %}

 ### Introduction

+The Australian Digital Health Agency FHIR Implementation Guide contains HL7™ FHIR® Release 4 (R4) artefacts authored and maintained by the Agency to support the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

-This guide is a collection of HL7™ FHIR® Release 4 (R4) artefacts authored and maintained by the Agency.
-It supplements the [My Health Record FHIR Gateway](https://developer.digitalhealth.gov.au/resources/services/my-health-record/my-health-record-fhir-gateway) technical specifications that support developers connect apps and other products to the My Health Record system.
+It also supplements the [My Health Record FHIR Gateway](https://developer.digitalhealth.gov.au/resources/services/my-health-record/my-health-record-fhir-gateway) technical specifications that support developers connect apps and other products to the My Health Record system.
 The artefacts in this publication describe the data structure of the payload in the API response messages.

-**MORE CONTENT TO BE PROVIDED.**

 Wherever possible, material in this specification is based on existing standards.
 All efforts have been made to minimise divergence from the HL7 Australia profiles of HL7 International standards to provide for system interoperability and compatibility with other profiles.